LPIC-1 #

 - Run level 3 + GUI display manager (if installed, so the graph env)6

-- RebootSystemd
+- Reboot

-folders with scripts that are ran based on correlating run level. rcS.d
+folders with scripts that are ran based on correlating run level.rcS.d

-us ran for any run level.
+us ran for any run level.- This is still there for compatibility reasons

 systemd